Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 At the same time, it maintains a certain degree of simplicity.
 We believe that simple, composable systems offer a more stable and secure foundation to build upon, and Convex therefore features:

-* Functional programming on the CVM based on the lambda calculus
+* Simple functional programming on the CVM based on the lambda calculus
 * Immutability for all data structures
-* A surprisingly simple consensus algorithm based on CRDTs
+* A comparatively simple consensus algorithm based on CRDTs

 It is our hope that the innovations in Convex and the engineering decisions made will provide a practical, high performance platform for a new generation of decentralised applications.